-Martin Ford, a renowned futurist, has argued that AI will mean the future is one of massive structural unemployment.
-In his book Lights in the Tunnel, he foresees a US economy that by the end of the century will have an unemployment rate of 75 percent due to advances in robotics and AI.
+Martin Ford, a renowned futurist, has argued that artificial intelligence (AI) will mean the future is one of massive structural unemployment.
+In his book, The Lights in the Tunnel, he foresees a US economy which, by the end of the century, will have an unemployment rate of 75% as a result of advances in robotics and AI.

 According to James Manyika, McKinsey's leading thinker on the digital future, past waves of technological change have resulted in job losses, but net job gains have been far greater.

 What's different about the Fourth Industrial Revolution is that never before has technology replaced cognitive skills.
 That makes the issue of the future of work a compelling question.

 Some occupations decline, but many others actually grow and rise; and quite often, many that grow and rise are the ones we could never imagine.

 AI will fuel a productivity and growth surge

 McKinsey has been assigning some of its best minds to thinking about the issue and supports the view that AI promises a new growth surge.
 Manyika’s view is that there will be "more jobs, but of a different type".